flcnanolab/flcnanolab.github.io/sops/photolith.md

 **Developer Selection:**

-- Note that `AZ® 400K (4:1)` is only compatible with `AZ® 1512` photoresist.
-- `AZ® 300 MIF` is compatible with both `AZ® 1512` and `AZ® nLOF™ 2020` photoresist.
+- AZ® 300 MIF is compatible with both `AZ® 1512` and `AZ® nLOF™ 2020` photoresist.

 1. Secure the wafer in a 3-prong holder.
-2. Immerse the wafer in the appropriate developer.
+2. Immerse the wafer in AZ® 300 MIF developer.
    - *See [Quick Reference Parameters](#quick-reference-parameters) for development times.*
 3. Replace the developer if time exceeds 90 s (developer exhaustion).
 4. Rinse in two DI water beakers for approximately 30 s each.